The best gas grills under $1,000 in 2024

 Q: How much does a gas grill cost?

 The basic maintenance of a gas grill is surprisingly simple: Clean your grill grates after every cook, use a cover to protect it from the rain (and other inclement weather), and make sure your propane tank or natural gas line is properly connected.
 Whatever you do, don’t clean the grates with a metal brush.
-They’re common, but they’re also prone to shedding metal bristles that can get stuck in food and then annihilate your mouth.
+They’re common but prone to shedding metal bristles that can get stuck in food and then annihilate your mouth.

 Q: How much does a gas grill cost?